Getting started with Refunds

 The status of the queued refund can be tracked real-time on the same page

-Details of payment status can be found in Refunds Lifecycle
+Details of payment status can be found in Payouts Lifecycle

 Creating Refunds via Lean APIs